-Filming took place at Oakley Court, a Victorian Gothic country house set in 35 acres overlooking the River Thames at Water Oakley in Berkshire, which has been used for many horror films (and The Rocky Horror Picture Show) and was the home of Hammer for several years.
+Filming for this Amicus production took place at Oakley Court, a Victorian Gothic country house set in 35 acres overlooking the River Thames at Water Oakley in Berkshire, which has been used for many horror films (and The Rocky Horror Picture Show) and was the home of Hammer for several years.

-The film is beautifully photographed in achingly sharp focus by Denys Coop, the costumes and sets are very good and Stephanie Beacham’s corset cleavage almost deserves to have its own credit.
+The film is beautifully photographed in achingly sharp focus by Denys Coop, the costumes and sets are very good, and Stephanie Beacham’s corset cleavage almost deserves to have its own credit.

 Silas the Woodsman